esmero/archipelago-documentation/docs/custom_av_formatter.md

 ## Video Formatter Example

 A custom video formatter example will be provided and documented soon.
-Please check back for related updates in early 2026.
+Please check back for related updates.

 ___